 Just how close are we to the self destruction and annihilation of the human race?

-Well, if you were to believe those fun loving wizards at the Bulletin of the Atomic Sciences located at the University of Chicago, we’re about five minutes away.
+Well, if you were to believe those fun loving wizards at the Bulletin of the Atomic Sciences located at the University of Chicago, we’re about three minutes away.

 Wait wait wait, before you go rushing off to say your last goodbyes or get down on your knee’s and prostrate yourself before the God of your choice, hear me out.